 Jo Quinton-Tulloch became the Director of what was then the National Media Museum in 2013.
 Her 20 years in museums began as an Explainer in the Learning team at the Science Museum.
 She has gone on to deliver world-class galleries and exhibitions, including being part of the team that designed and established the National Maritime Museum Cornwall.

 Jo’s focus in Bradford has been to forge new sustainable partnerships across the city and region which reposition the Museum as a centre of excellence in STEM learning.
 As part of this focus, Jo led a major relaunch of the renamed and rebranded National Science and Media Museum in spring 2017.

-Jo has an honours degree in Biological Sciences from University of East Anglia and an MSc in Science Communication from Imperial College.
+Jo has an honours degree in biological sciences from the University of East Anglia and an MSc in science communication from Imperial College.
 She is a Fellow of the RSA and a Board Member for Bradford UNESCO City of Film.

-Judith became the Director of the National Railway Museum in 2017 with a remit to deliver the first phases of the Museum’s re-development, including Locomotion in County Durham.
+Judith McNicol became the Director of the National Railway Museum in 2017, with a remit to deliver the first phases of the Museum’s redevelopment, including Locomotion in County Durham.
 Judith joined the Science Museum Group in 2005 and has undertaken a variety of senior roles.
-In her current role Judith also has the wider remit of People and Culture, overseeing cultural change across the Group to deliver an agile organisation.

 Judith started her career working in engineering, including starting a machine tool company in her 20s, and moving on to work with a venture capitalist in the engineering sector, where she led a diverse range of companies.

 Sarita joined the Science Museum Group as Director of People and Culture in September 2018, with group-wide responsibility for leading and delivering people and cultural change strategy to support the Group’s strategic ambitions.
 Her remit includes leadership of the People and Culture, Corporate Information and Health and Safety teams across the group.